-Nofima (the Norwegian Institute of Food, Fisheries and Aquaculture Research) has two facilities to offer: Nofima Centre for Recirculation in Aquaculture (NCRA) at the west coast and the Norwegian Cod Breeding Centre at the northern coast.
+Nofima (the Norwegian Institute of Food, Fisheries and Aquaculture Research) has two facilities to offer: Nofima Centre for Recirculation in Aquaculture (NCRA) at the west coast and the National breeding station for cod at the northern coast.

 These facilities cover a wide range of production systems (recirculation, flow‐through, cage and hatchery); environments (freshwater and marine, cold and temperate water); scales (small, medium and industrial scale); fish species (salmonids and cod); and fields of expertise (nutrition, physiology, health and welfare, genetics, engineering, monitoring and management technologies).

 Interested researchers can propose projects that involve visits of one or in some cases two people to the chosen research infrastructure for periods of up to 3 months.
-The deadline for this call is 14 March 2014, and there will be another call with deadline in June.
+The deadline for this call is 13 June 2014.
 The use of the facilities and associated travel and subsistence expenses is covered through AQUAEXCEL, according to regulations that can be found at aquaexcel.eu.
 There you also find information on how to apply.

 The overall objective of the AQUAEXCEL project is to promote the coordinated use and development of top class experimental facilities and encourage problem‐based research and knowledge transfer to more effectively support the development of a sustainable European production of high quality seafood with reduced environmental impact.